Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Fiber: about 15 g per cup of cooked lentils; 12–15 g per cup of cooked beans.

 Legumes are the highest-fiber whole foods most people will eat in a normal meal.
-They also feed beneficial gut bacteria, which produce short-chain fatty acids that support colon health.
-NIDDK includes lentils, black beans, kidney beans, and chickpeas in its primary recommendation list [NIDDK, 2018].
+They also act as prebiotics, feeding gut bacteria that produce short-chain fatty acids that support healthy colon function.
+NIDDK lists lentils, black beans, kidney beans, and chickpeas explicitly among its primary food recommendations for constipation [NIDDK, 2018].

-How to use: ½ to 1 cup of cooked legumes most days.
-Soak dry beans and rinse canned ones to reduce gas.
-Add slowly if you’re not used to them.
+How to use: Half to one cup of cooked legumes most days.
+Soak and drain dried beans, or rinse canned beans, to reduce gas.
+Introduce them gradually.

 Fiber: about 4 g per cup cooked.
-Also high in magnesium, which has a mild laxative effect.
+Also high in magnesium.

-Greens contribute fiber, water, and magnesium — a mineral that draws water into the colon and is the active ingredient in milk of magnesia.
-Cooked greens are denser in nutrients per bite than raw salads.
+Leafy greens combine fiber, water, and magnesium — a mineral that draws water into the colon and is the active ingredient in milk of magnesia.
+Cooked greens are denser in nutrients per bite than raw, though either works.

-How to use: a cup of cooked greens as a side, or two cups raw in salads.
-Sauté with olive oil and garlic for the easiest preparation.
+How to use: A cup of cooked greens as a side dish, or two cups raw in salads.
+Sautéed with olive oil and garlic is the simplest preparation.

 14. Sweet potatoes (with skin)

-How to use: one whole baked sweet potato, skin on, as a side.
+How to use: One whole baked or roasted sweet potato, skin on.
 Cube and roast with olive oil and salt for the easiest version.

 15. Yogurt and kefir with live cultures

-Fermented dairy with live cultures (look for Lactobacillus or Bifidobacterium on the label) may modestly improve stool frequency and consistency.
-Evidence is mixed and effect sizes are smaller than for prunes or kiwifruit — but tolerability is good, and yogurt pairs well with high-fiber foods that do have strong evidence.
-Kefir tends to contain more strains than standard yogurt.
+Fermented dairy with live cultures — look for Lactobacillus or Bifidobacterium on the label — may modestly improve stool frequency and consistency.
+The evidence is genuinely mixed, and effect sizes are smaller than those seen with prunes or kiwifruit [Van der Schoot et al., 2024].
+Tolerability is good, and yogurt pairs naturally with the high-fiber foods that have stronger evidence.
+Kefir typically contains more bacterial strains than standard yogurt.

-How to use: one serving (about 6 oz / 170 g) of plain yogurt or 1 cup of kefir daily.
-Plain is better than sweetened, and check that the label says “live and active cultures.”
+How to use: One serving (about 170 g / 6 oz) of plain yogurt or one cup of kefir daily.
+Look for “live and active cultures” on the label.

 Quick-Reference Table: Fiber and How Each Food Works